mia-platform/documentation/docs/release_notes/platform_releasenotes.md

   !!! warning

-      By deleting a Proxy, you are also deleting the associated Endpoints.
+      By deleting a Proxy, you are also deleting the associated Endpoints but not the generated configuration, you'll have to manually delete it.

 * *Design - CRUD*
   In the CRUD section, you can add and edit a property of an index by **selecting from the available properties**.